LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

 [What's next?](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) Eager to continue your learning after mastering the concept from this workshop?
-Move on to Part 4: Underestanding Mapping with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana)!
+Move on to Part 4: Understanding Mapping with Elasticsearch and Kibana [here](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana)!

 ## Review from Workshop Part 2
 There are two main ways to search in Elasticsearch: